Purposes (& Philosophy)

 Triple Candie has frequently been mislabeled a conceptual art project.
 It isn't.
 The co-founders, Shelly Bancroft and Peter Nesbett, were trained as art historians and they do not self-define as artists.
-On other occasions, Triple Candie has been characterized as "fake gallery" that produces art historical or curatorial performances.
+When Triple Candie had a physical gallery, it was sometimes characterized as a "fake gallery" that produced art historical or curatorial performances.
 Given the ephemeral nature of the projects, the frequent use of historical or fictionional subjects, and the lack of any obvious artist-agents -- this is, arguably, more accurate, but this too is misleading.
 The art-surrogates, props, and artifacts that are displayed rarely simulate their referents, the exhibitions are never copies or recreations of previously presented exhibitions, and there is no intention to deceive.

 (1) Giorgio Agamben, from "In Praise of Profanation."

 (2) Jorge Luis Borges once wrote, "The original is unfaithful to the copy."

 (3) Michael Whipple (aka Sky Jones, aka Siren Bliss) serves as a model in this regard.
-The former student-colleague of Paul McCarthy , who founded and runs his own itinerant museum, explained his practice to the U.S. Securities and Exchange Commission in a deposition in 2001: "You see by your own scholarly work in this case that that is what I do.
+The former colleague of Paul McCarthy , who founded and runs the itinerant Banker Art Museum, explained explained how the museum functions to the U.S. Securities and Exchange Commission in a deposition in 2001: "You see by your own scholarly work in this case that that is what I do.
 I make up the paintings, the names of the paintings, the values, the institution that carries them, the guy that, you know, painted them, the guy he used to be, as well as the three assistants who help out.”